-Photograph: Nancy Nolan
+Photography: Nancy Nolan

 Artwork is often used to spark inspiration for striking room palettes.
 On fine oils and charcoals, the artists’ signatures may be recognizable only to art connoisseurs, but the names signed on the original photos in this room in the Lake Forest Showcase House are well-known—Bogart, Bergman, Gable, and Garbo.

+As a nod to the silver screen's early days, the design team never wavered from the two-color scheme.
 Black-and-white striped fabric embraces a pair of black twin beds in a masculine version of a canopy.
 Edged in the same Greek key trim that is used on the bed linens and draperies, the canopy is attached to the ceiling by crown molding, camouflaging the original, un-even molding.
 At the foot of each bed, a zebra-pattern storage ottoman adds another dimension of masculinity.

+Comfortable indeed.
 Guests invited to this elegant room aren’t confined to ordinary wood-framed chairs with cushioned seats.
 Instead, sumptuous woodsy-green velvet-covered armchairs encourage conversations long into the night.
 Not to distract from the shapely chairs and landscape, walls in warm café au lait recede quietly into the background and are emphasized with subtly contrasting white trim and moldings.
 The interior of a built-in corner cabinet is painted the same color as the velvet chairs, and offsets a collection of Venetian glass vases.